Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 A data dictionary defines each column, its data type, and business meaning.
 The full dictionary is included in the **Appendix**.

 ## Data Sources

+The dataset used for this analysis is a csv.xlx file.
+The details are available at https://www.mavenanalytics.io/data-playground

-Maven Analytics Challenge Dataset
+Maven Analytics Telecom Customer Churn Dataset

+The dataset can be downloaded [Here](https://github.com/Rolakamin/Project_Documentation/blob/main/Dataset.xlsx)

-California Zip Code Demographic Data
+California Zip Code Population Dataset

-Dataset Download Link

-[Insert dataset download link here when available]
+The dataset can be downloaded [Here](https://github.com/Rolakamin/Project_Documentation/blob/main/Dataset.xlsx)

 ## Data Cleaning and Transformation